8

 A typical day can include helping with meetings, writing agendas, strategizing big initiatives at the company, getting feedback, and consulting with the executive team on tough decisions.

-Chief of Staffs must have great people management skills, be able to handle a lot of pressure while making high-level decisions, and must be a champion of the leadership's strategic vision
+Chiefs of staff must have great people management skills, be able to handle a lot of pressure while making high-level decisions, and must be a champion of the leadership's strategic vision.

-1) People management: The CoS needs to be able to lead and motivate the team, facilitate communication between execs, ensure that decisions are being made correctly, etc.
+The CoS needs to be able to lead and motivate the team, facilitate communication between executives, and ensure that decisions are being made correctly.

-3) Vision champion: A Chief of Staff needs to be able to understand what the CEO wants and make sure everyone in the company is executing towards it.
+A chief of staff needs to be able to understand what the CEO wants and make sure everyone in the company is executing towards it.
 This means you need a good understanding of your CEO's views and opinions on the market, the company, and the future.

-Being a Chief of Staff is a multi-faceted role that requires a lot of experience leading people and projects.
-Anyone who wants this position should have previous experience working in a leadership role, either within their company or within a previous company.
+Being a chief of staff is a multi-faceted role that requires a lot of experience leading people and projects.
+Anyone who wants this position should have previous experience working in a leadership role, either within their current company or a previous company.

 In many ways, the qualifications are similar to that of the CEO.
-Many successful CoSs got into this position by working in a VP or C-suite role before becoming CoS.
+Many successful Chiefs of staff got into their position by working in a VP or C-suite role before becoming CoS.
+Having a background in finance or coming from a venture capital landscape are also both excellent traits to have in a chief of staff from the point of view of a CEO.

-And, because there aren't many people with experience in this role, Chief of Staffs often find themselves faced with unexpected problems and challenges.
+And, because there aren't many people with experience in this role, chiefs of staff often find themselves faced with unexpected problems and challenges.

 However, one of the primary functions of a CoS, having developed strong relationships with key stakeholders, is to be a conduit of information across teams.